Summary: We consider how one might write Scheme code to give instructions on the core tools associated with GIMP.

 Why is (0,0) the top-left position, rather than the bottom-left position, as in the Cartesian plane?
 One possibility is that images were originally described for television tubes, and televisions scan from top to bottom.
 Another is that whoever was responsible for designing the notation was familiar with linear algebra, and was using the typical notation for elements of a matrix.

 Why do we start counting rows and columns with zero rather than with one?
 It turns out that some computations are easier with such a numbering system.
 Computer scientists almost always start counting with 0, rather than with 1.

 Once you've made an appropriate selection, what can you do

 with that selection?
 Only a few things.
 You can fill the

-interior of the image using the current foreground color with
+interior of the selection using the current foreground color with

-seen examples of both commands in the example above.
+seen examples of both commands in the code above.
 The third

 possibility is that you can “clear” the selection with

 selection results in the selection getting filled by the background